pranav-k-jha/D3-Innovation-Distributed-Microservice-Architecture/README.md

 # Sports Industry Digitalization Project
+DESCRIPTION
 The Sports Industry Digitalization Project is a comprehensive initiative focused on creating a distributed system tailored to the unique needs of the sports industry.
 The primary objective is to digitalize and analyze lift-ride data obtained from multiple resorts across different geographical locations.

 ### Key Features

 1. **Data Aggregation:**
-   - The project involves the seamless aggregation of lift-ride data from diverse resorts.
+   - The project involves the seamless aggregation of lift-ride data from resorts spread geographically.

 2. **Data Analysis:**
    - Utilization of collected data for in-depth analysis, including the identification of frequently used lifts and the skiers who engage with them the most.